sourcegraph/about/handbook/engineering/web/frontend-platform/wildcard-component-library.md

 - Other product teams should feel empowered to make changes and create components by themselves

 ## Changing and creating components
-### Process of changing or creating a component by a product team
 What steps to take when one of the teams needs to update or add a component in WCL?

-1. The lead designer for the project creates a separate page in the project Figma file with full specification regarding the component (separate from the general project page or general design system files)
-2. The designer initiates the communication between the engineers from the product team and the Frontend Platform Team by marking them as reviewers in the Figma file containing the component specs
-3. Engineers from both teams review the document and plan the implementation work.
-Both teams can choose engineering leads for the project who will be responsible for communication and progress (higher efficiency and clear ownership).
-The engineering lead should create a proposal for a new component on the [FE Platform Project board](https://github.com/orgs/sourcegraph/projects/144) using [Wildcard proposal template](https://github.com/sourcegraph/sourcegraph/blob/main/.github/ISSUE_TEMPLATE/wildcard_proposal.md).
-4. During the implementation, the FE Platform Team is informed about key milestones and any issues that occur.
-FE Platform engineers should be asked for a review in any of those key moments.
-5. When the component is ready, the product team should ask for additional reviews from:
-  - The lead engineer for this project from the FE Platform Team
-  - The FE Platform Team Designer
-6. When changes are approved, the product team merges the PR

-Important: we would like to avoid the situation where the FE Platform Team is engaged only at the end of the process or doesn’t know about the changes at all.

-### Process of changing or creating a component by the FE Platform Team or the Design Team
-It is possible that the Design Team or the FE Platform Team themselves initiate changes to the WCL.
-Here are the steps to take:

-1. The designer creates a Figma file with full specification regarding the component (separate from the general project file or general design system files)
+1. The designer creates a Figma file with full specification regarding the component (separate from the general project file or general design system files) and a Github issue for a new component to track the implementation progress
 2. The designer initiates the cross-team communication by marking as reviewers:
-  - The FE Platform Team engineers
+- Members of the engineering team who will be implementing the work
 - At least one other Design Team member
 - Members of other teams affected by the changes
-3. After all the reviews are completed, the FE Platform Team plans the implementation
+3. After all the reviews are completed, the engineering team plans the implementation.
+The engineering lead should create a proposal for a new component on the [FE Platform Project board](https://github.com/orgs/sourcegraph/projects/144) using [Wildcard proposal template](https://github.com/sourcegraph/sourcegraph/blob/main/.github/ISSUE_TEMPLATE/wildcard_proposal.md).
-4. During the implementation, the FE Platform Team stays in constant communication with the Design Team members engaged in the project.
+4. During the implementation, the engineering team stays in constant communication with the Design Team members engaged in the project.
 Asks for review, if necessary.
-5. The FE Platform Team should ask for final reviews from:
+5. The engineering team should ask for final reviews from:
-  - The FE Platform Team members
+- Members of the FE Platform team
-  - The Design Team members engaged in the project
+- Members of the engineering team implementing the change
-6. Members of other teams engaged by the project and affected by the changes
+- Members of other teams affected by the changes (if applicable)
+- Members of the Design Team engaged in the project
-7. When changes are approved, the FE Platform Team team merges the PR
+6. When changes are approved, the engineering team merges the PR

+Important: we would like to avoid the situation where the FE Platform Team is engaged only at the end of the process or doesn’t know about the changes at all.
+During the implementation, please inform the FE Platform Team is about key milestones and any issues that occur.
+FE Platform engineers should be asked for a review in any of those key moments.

 If the product team after having started working on a feature, identifies in a code review that a part of the UI should be extracted into a shared component (e.g., "This is very similar to the widget used in XYZ...can we make it a shared component?"), do not block the PR and kick off the "changing or creating a component" flow asynchronously.